Kilemonn/flow/README.md

 The `ports` structure requires three properties:
 - `id` used to identify the `node` itself
 - `channel` "COM4" or /dev/tty1
+- `readtimeout` the read timeout in **milliseconds** (when not provided this may cause the application to hang if not data can be read).
 - `mode` which contains the following properties: refer to https://pkg.go.dev/go.bug.st/serial#Mode
     - `baudrate` serial port baudrate
     - `databits` character size